facebook/react-native-website/docs/new-architecture-app-intro.md

 + platform :ios, '12.4'
 ```

-2. Create an `.xcode.env` file to export the locaion of the NODE_BINARY.
+2. Create a `.xcode.env` file to export the location of the NODE_BINARY.
 Navigate to the `ios` folder and run this command:

 ```sh
 echo 'export NODE_BINARY=$(command -v node)' > .xcode.env